agentic-profile/agentic-profile-a2a-client/README.md

 This client is designed to work with servers implementing the A2A protocol specification.

-# Demonstration of Enhancing A2A with the Agentic Profile
+## Enhancing A2A with the Agentic Profile

 The Agentic Profile is a thin layer over A2A, MCP, and other HTTP protocols, and provides: